AI Workflow Automation Trends 2026: What to Expect for Your Business

 The Rise of Hyperautomation & Intelligent Orchestration

 Hyperautomation is predicted to be a dominant trend by 2026.
 It’s not just about automating individual tasks but about automating everything that *can* be automated across the entire organization.
-This includes using a combination of robotic process automation (RPA), low-code/no-code platforms, AI, machine learning (ML), and process mining tools to create end-to-end, intelligent workflows.
+This includes using a combination of robotic process automation (RPA), low-code/no-Code Platforms, AI, machine learning (ML), and process mining tools to create end-to-end, intelligent workflows.
 The core idea is that no stone is left unturned in the quest for efficiency.
 Organizations are aiming to discover, automate, and assess all possible automation opportunities.

 Intelligent orchestration complements hyperautomation by acting as the conductor of the automated orchestra.
 It’s the system that decides which automation tool is best suited for a particular task within a larger workflow.
 For example, an invoice processing workflow might use RPA for data extraction, AI-powered optical character recognition (OCR) to interpret handwriting, and a natural language processing (NLP) model to categorize the invoice.
-Intelligent orchestration ensures each component works seamlessly together.
+Intelligent orchestration ensures each component works together.

 Democratization of AI: Low-Code/No-Code Platforms